 2. Never betray your bing lady.

 Yes, she does see you hiding your face over there at that other bing stand.
-You’ll be rewarded with withering service from then until eternity.
+Don’t get mad if you get withering service for a while — you earned it.

 4. Write (写) your Chinese characters (汉字) 20 times a day.

 And then 20 more times.
 Repeat every day until fluent.

 5. Become a tea drinker.